Rhapsodizer/CC_Project/README.md

 ## 1. Description <a name="description"></a>

 This project aims to create a simple and user-friendly Loop Station.
 This application has been built with the idea to be used as an artistic installation, in which one or more users can interact with it in a few clicks.
-It allows to create simple intstruments that require little-to-no musical knowledge or IT skills, so that anybody is able to express themselves and enjoy the music they create.
+It allows to create simple intstruments that require little-to-no musical knowledge or IT skills, so that anybody is able to express themselves and enjoy the music they create, with a certain degree of chaotic behavior.

 ### 1.1.
 Challenges, accomplishment and lessons learned <a name="cal"></a>